fanboykun/sveltekit-rfc-starter/README.md

 ## Prerequisites

 - JavaScript runtime: Bun (recommended) or Node.js 18+
-- Docker Desktop/Engine: required for local Postgres and Redis via Compose
+- Docker Desktop/Engine: required for local PostgreSQL via Compose (Redis optional)

 You do NOT need to install PostgreSQL or Redis locally; this starter runs them in Docker for you.
+Redis is optional and only needed if you choose to use Redis sessions instead of the default database sessions.

 ## Quick Start